analogdevicesinc/msdk/Examples/MAX32670/EXT_CLK/README.md

 ## Description

-A basic example demonstrating how to switch the system clock to use the external clock input.
-The example initializes off of the default system clock, then switches to the external clock input before running the standard Hello World example to a count of 10.
-Once the Hello World example completes, the example switches back to the IPO and shuts down.
+This is a basic example that demonstrates how to switch the system clock to use the external clock input.
+The example initializes off of the default system clock, then switches to the external clock input before running the standard Hello World example for a count of 10.
+Once the Hello World example is completed, the example switches back to the IPO and shuts down.

-Operation requires a clean external clock signal (square wave, 50% duty cycle) from a waveform generator.
+The operation requires a clean external clock signal (square wave, 50% duty cycle) from a waveform generator.
 Check your microcontroller's datasheet/EVKIT schematic to ensure the correct voltage levels.
-When testing over the P0.12 GPIO header it's recommended to keep the clock frequency around the 2Mhz range to avoid signal degradation.
+When testing over the P0.12 GPIO header, it's recommended to keep the clock frequency around the 2MHz range to avoid signal degradation.

 ## Software